gansm/finalcut/doc/first-steps.md

 parent->addChild(child);
 ```

-The child object assignment can also remove at any time with
+The child object assignment can be removed at any time with
 `delChild()`.

 ```cpp